 Malcolm’s Cork Bridle Strap

 Just under twenty years after Dolan introduced his bridle ribbon inserter (and several other piano tool makers had their own bridle tack inserters on the market), Thomas Jefferson Malcolm patented his cork bridle strap.
 Malcolm, originally from Okmulgee, Oklahoma, established a bridle strap production shop in Natchez Mississippi.
 The cork and clip bridle straps dominated the market for this common job in a few short years.
-Hale Tuners’ Supply, became the national distributors of the cork bridle strap.
+Hale Tuners’ Supply, became the second manufacturer of the cork bridle strap, as well as a distributor..

 In 1928, Malcolm patented another cork bridle strap glued on the outside of the cork, which is the version we see today.